Question about perspective

 Hello Tobias ^^

-I'm going to give you a clue: concentric circles, nestled next to each other :D
+Here’s a hint: concentric circles, placed next to each other :D

-And I strongly agree with Olal's various remarks ^^
+And I strongly agree with Olal’s various comments ^^

 Hello Tobias ^^